chengwenxi/nitro/docs/inside-arbitrum-nitro/inside-arbitrum-nitro.md

 #### Total fee and gas estimation

 The total fee charged to a transaction is the L2 basefee, multiplied by the sum of the L2 gas used plus the L1 calldata charge.
 As on Ethereum, a transaction will fail if it fails to supply enough gas, or if it specifies a basefee limit that is below the current basefee.
-Ethereum also allows a "tip" but Nitro ignores this field and never collects any tips.
+Ethereum also allows a "tip" but Mantle ignores this field and never collects any tips.

 ## Inside AnyTrust

-AnyTrust is a variant of Mantle Nitro technology that lowers costs by accepting a mild trust assumption.
+AnyTrust is a variant of Mantle technology that lowers costs by accepting a mild trust assumption.

 The Mantle protocol requires that all Mantle nodes, including validators (nodes that verify correctness of the chain and are prepared to stake on correct results), have access to the data of every L2 transaction in the Mantle chain's inbox.
 An Mantle rollup provides data access by posting the data (in batched, compressed form) on L1 Ethereum as calldata.
 The Ethereum gas to pay for this is the largest component of cost in Mantle.